evilonvieira/GerenciadorDeClientes/README.md

 ## Project Overview

-This blog site allows users to:
+This system allows users to:

-- View blog posts
+- View clients and address
-- Navigate through different pages using Express.js routes
+- Insert/Delete clients with any address
-- Delete blog posts
+- Delete address and clients

 ## Technologies Used

-- **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
-- **Express.js**: A minimal and flexible Node.js web application framework.
+- **Asp.Net MVC**: A framework for creating structured and scalable web applications..
-- **EJS**: A simple templating language that lets you generate HTML markup with plain JavaScript.
-- **MongoDB**: A NoSQL database used for storing application data.
+- **WebApi REST**: Allows you to create lightweight and scalable HTTP services for applications..
+- **SqlServer**: Robust relational database management system.
+- **Entity Framework**: Speeds up development by reducing repetitive code and complexity.
+- **Dapper**: Delivers superior performance and simplicity in straightforward and efficient SQL queries.
+- **.NET 8**: Unified platform for developing modern web, desktop and cloud applications.

 ## Features

-- **Express.js Routes**: Easy navigation and handling of different routes.
+- **Clients View**: Easy navigation and handling of different routes.
-- **EJS View Engine**: Dynamic content rendering using EJS templates.
+- **Clients Manage**: Dynamic content rendering using EJS templates.
-- **MongoDB Integration**: Robust data storage and retrieval with MongoDB.
+- **Address Manage**: Robust data storage and retrieval with MongoDB.

 ## 📁 Estrutura do projeto
 - #### Apresentation